mozilla/data-docs/src/metrics/index.md

 # Standard Metrics

 This section provides an overview of standard metrics used at Mozilla.
 Here you'll find the definitions and descriptions for each.

 For a deep dive into these metrics, see [the GUD documentation](../tools/gud.md).

+The [Telemetry Behavior Reference][../concepts/index.md] section also provides information related to the definitions below.

 ## Activity

 ### DAU